 - Eggs – contain all essential amino acids meaning they contain plenty of protein, this is important for the growth and development of your baby.

 - Beans & Pulses – high in fibre and nutrients but low in fat, this food group will help to keep your digestive system in good working order helping to alleviate constipation.
 Try adding a tin of mixed bean salad to your lunch, some kidney beans to spaghetti bolognaise or have some hummus with rice cakes.

 - Live Natural Yoghurt – these contain important ‘friendly’ bacteria essential for your immune system and digestion combined with a good shot of calcium.
 There is some evidence to suggest that having good levels of ‘friendly’ bacteria during pregnancy help to reduce allergic conditions such as eczema in babies.

 - Ginger – to help reduce nausea and sickness, add grated fresh ginger to stir fry’s or with a slice of lemon in hot water.
 You can also add ground ginger to porridge or baking.

 - Brown Rice – simply replace any white grains with wholegrains to increase your nutrient intake.
 Brown rice is great for energy as it contains many minerals including manganese, potassium, magnesium and B-vitamins.

-The prefect pregnancy snack recipe (taken from my book Baby Led Weaning Step by Step)
+(taken from my book Baby Led Weaning Step by Step)